g-art-dev/hoca/README.md

                             activation_condition_function=Callback.condition_each_n_generation(5)))

 # Play the population
-automata_population.play(stop_after=2700)
+automata_population.play(stop_after=stop_after)
 ```

-The code is quite similar to the previous one.
+This code is quite similar to the previous one.
 But after having initialized the population class, some
 callbacks are registered before playing the population.
 These callbacks are instances
-of one of the abstract Callback subclass (all defined in the `hoca.monitor.CallbackPopulation` module):
+of one of the abstract `Callback` subclass (all defined in the `hoca.monitor.CallbackPopulation` module):

 - `LogProgressCallback` logs the progress of the computation in a file or to the console.

 - `SaveFieldsImageCallback` and `SaveFieldsVideoCallback` save the fields manipulated by the automata
   population as a collection of images (stored in a folder) or as a video.

-- `SaveTracesImageCallback` or `SaveTracesVideoCallback` save the trace - the positions or the trajectories -
+- `SaveTracesImageCallback` or `SaveTracesVideoCallback` save the trace - the positions and/or the trajectories -
   of the automata population as a collection of images (stored in a folder) or as a video.
 These are
   particularly useful to debug an automaton code.

 These callbacks must receive the population as a parameter.
 They are called on every generation but they can
 also receive an optional so-called activation function (or an activation function generator) in order
-to control when the callback will do its job.
+to control when the callback will have to do its job.
 For instance, this mechanism could be used to make the callback aggregate some data at each generation but
 only report a summary once in a while.
 The activation function will take the population as parameter and return `True` if some condition has